What is a Ransomware ?

 This feature was added in RogueKiller V14, under the form of the DocLock protection module.

 A good practice is also to keep software updated to limit the attack surface regarding exploits and to disallow the automatic execution of macros.
-Keep copies of personal documents on external drives or cloud services are also strongly recommended.
+Making backups of personal documents on external drives or cloud services are also strongly recommended.

 Ransomware and specially crypto-ransomwares are expected to be developed further in the future.
 Indeed, those are very profitable and relatively easy to write.
 Software-based protections exist but it would be unwise to trust them blindly.
 The best solution for the time being seemed to do regular backup of personal data so as to have a copy at any time.
 This copy could also be used in case of hard drive failure, which can happen at any time and where there is a high probability that the data is completely unrecoverable.